 There are hundreds and hundreds of books I’ve read and studied over the years that have influenced and enriched my thinking.
 Below I have provided a brief summary of a few books and a couple of thinkers that had special significance for me while writing the Elysium's Passage series over the last five years

 1. A COURSE IN MIRACLES (ACIM)

 I repeatedly make reference to ACIM throughout the series.
 I found it fascinating to learn that the book came into existence in the late 1960s through words inspired and dictated by Jesus to a bewildered and reluctant professor of Medical Psychology at Columbia University’s College of Physicians and Surgeons in New York City.
 Dr. Helen Schucman was the last person you would expect to be called to scribe these writings, sometimes referred to as the Christian Vedanta.

-For one thing, she was Jewish and married to a devout Jewish businessman and had little or no regard for Jesus or the Christian faith.
-But not only that, she was an atheist with an eminent academic reputation to be concerned about.
+For one thing, she was Jewish and so had little regard for Jesus or the Christian faith.
+But not only that, she was also an atheist and scientist who had a scholarly reputation to protect.
+Added to this she was married to a devout Jewish businessman.
 The divine must have a sense of humour when choosing his scribes.

 Rather than go into my own opinions, which are obviously favourable, I leave to the reader who is interested in finding more about this astonishing work.

 One very informed book about ACIM is Understanding a Course in Miracles.
 It’s written by journalist and scholar Dr. Patrick Miller who provides a very balanced view and excellent orientation of the book, its history and legacy.

 If you are interested in knowing more, there is much information available on the Internet including a movie documentary.
 I would recommend beginning with the Foundation for Inner Peace website.

 2. A COURSE OF LOVE (ACOL)